kiirei2000/Hardware_Inventory_Tracker/README.md

 Deployment

-Hosted on Replit for easy access and collaboration.
+Hosted on Railway.com for easy access and collaboration.

 (https://hardwareinventorytracker-production.up.railway.app/)
 ----